Course Outline

 Description

-The USC postgraduate psychology programs are committed to maintaining the primacy of public safety in the delivery of the program within the education and placement environments.
+The UniSC postgraduate psychology programs are committed to maintaining the primacy of public safety in the delivery of the program within the education and placement environments.
 This is the second practicum placement in the Master of Professional Psychology program.
-In your internship you will work under supervision at the University for at least 150 hours.
+In your internship you will work under appropriate supervision for at least 150 hours.
 Core components of professional practice include you undertaking professional and administrative duties related to the provision of psychological care of clients.

 How will this course be delivered?